DavidVogelxyz/library/install-os/install-debian.md

 vim /mnt/etc/apt/sources.list
 ```

-## Entering the *chroot* environment
+## Setting up the *chroot* environment

-Change into the chroot environment:
+Change into the *chroot* environment:

 ```
 chroot /mnt /bin/bash
 ```

-### Setting up the *chroot* environment

-In Arch, the *chroot* environment is set up outside.
-With Debian and Ubuntu, it's done on the inside.
+NB: In order to save time and effort, there is a script called `debian-setup` that can be used to power through the remainder of the guide.
+It can be found [here](https://github.com/DavidVogelxyz/debian-setup).

 First, `cat` the information on currently mounted drives into the `/etc/fstab` file: